aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 This is how we'll build user interfaces.
 We'll add more Views, customize them, test them in the Simulator, and repeat.
 This way, you'll be able to see your entire app (or most of it), without having to write any code.
 Then at the end of the lesson, we'll make multiple Scenes and connect them together.

+> Check: Were students able to compile and launch the app?
+Were they able to click on the text field according to the direction above?

 ***

 <a name="ind-practice1"></a>
-## Independent Practice: "Test" your user interface skills (20 mins)
+## Practice in Pairs: "Test" your user interface skills (20 mins)

 Change the keyboard of the text field to an email entry.